 Connect the cable that protrudes down from the right side-frame with the cable that comes out of the base frame.
-Insert the right side-frame into the base frame and secure it laterally with two hexagon socket screws M8x60 and from the front with a hexagon socket screws M8x20.
+Insert the right side-frame into the base frame and secure it laterally with two hexagon socket screws M8x50 and from above with a hexagon socket screw M8x15.